udexon/Metashellet/Beyond_Rosetta.md

 The Phos Universal Function Library (Phunilib) and cloning MAGAF platforms (Phos Cloudless Computing, Phocless) represent the two ends of the spectrum of the Free Software Revolution 2.0, which ___AYNONE___, from 5 years old to 75 years old, programmers and non-programmers can contribute.

+We may label Phunilib Project A and Phocless Project Z, so that we may label and arrange other projects mentioned in this article and elsewhere B to Y, to signify the chronological order that we may execute them.

+The following projects B to D are taken from [ID-less Transactions (XIDT) Demos](https://github.com/udexon/XIDT#id-less-transactions-xidt-demos):

+- A: Phos Universal Function Library (Phunilib)
+- B: RSA Encryption / Decryption using Phos Metashellet
+- C: "Greet with a Secret Phrase" Protocol
+- D: International Money Transfer (including Cryptocurrencies) and Online Tipping
+- ...
+- Z: cloning MAGAF platforms (Phos Cloudless Computing, Phocless)

 Cloudless Computing ....

 Need a small application (footprint) that has huge significance (large number of users): international money transfer (including cryptocurrencies) and online tipping.